-5.28 To strengthen the employment support for vulnerable youths, LD in July 2010 launched a special employment project, "Action S5", targeting young people aged 15 to 24 with acute employment difficulties.
+5.29 To strengthen the employment support for vulnerable youths, LD in July 2010 launched a special employment project, "Action S5", targeting young people aged 15 to 24 with acute employment difficulties.
 Under this project, non-governmental organisations are commissioned to nominate vulnerable youths and provide on-the-job training opportunities to them for 12 months.
 Through intensive and customised training and employment support, the project aims at nurturing the work knowledge and skills of participants for their personal and career development.
-There were 109, 144 and 83 trainees enrolled in the first three phases of the project respectively.
-On-the-job training of the third phase was completed at the end of 2013.
+A total of 336 trainees were enrolled in the first three phases of the project.
+LD launched the fourth phase in 2014 and a total of 93 trainees started on-the-job training in May.